ISISComputingGroup/ibex_developers_manual/Plan-how-to-deploy-automatically-on-30-instruments.md

 One of the main points of confusion is between the use of VMs and VHDs, and the flexibility of system we can create by intelligently using each of them.
 VMs would contain the operating system and would need to be read only.
 VHDs would be used to create read/write areas and would be linked symbolically into the VM.

+The dual VM proposal has not received broad support in the aftermath of the meeting owing to a large degree of overhead in maintenance and the difficulty of switching systems when a support member is not present.

-The plan for Zoom seems to have broad support.
+The plan for Ibex-only systems (e.g. Zoom) seems to have broad support.
 The system would be comprised of something like the following:

 - A VM containing the OS and essential system software (including IBEX dependencies like MySQL).
 - A VHD containing instrument data (including var).
 This is how it exists at the moment